Creeeeger/Hypetrain/README.md

 - Get notified when the next hype comes in
 - Hop onto the hype Train
 - damn boy make that cash
-- Donate 1% of your earnings to me if you are not gay
+- Donate 1% of your earnings to me
 - Now new without OOP models but hashmaps for insane performance